HURRICANE VALLEY SINGLES CONFERENCE

 Living Your Best Life

-Rodney Arnold got his Masters in Social Work from Univ. of Texas at Arlington.
+Rodney received his Masters in Social Work from Univ. of Texas at Arlington.
 He has worked in many programs for adolescents and adults.
 He is currently working as the Clinical Director at Forte Strong, owns his own private practice (Thriving Therapy) as well as facilitating a grief support group for a local Hospice Agency.
 In addition he is a Licensed Clinical Social Worker (LCSW).

 Ephraim Hanks